JONSASSE/432-2018/slides/class27/README.md

 1. scientific replicability and statistical significance
 2. retrospective power, Type S and Type M errors

-There's no real discussion of data visualization today, for which I'm sorry, but the other material overwhelms.
+There's no real discussion of data visualization today, for which I'm sorry, but time is going to be an issue.
 - I encourage you to look at [Junk Charts](http://junkcharts.typepad.com/junk_charts/) by Kaiser Fung, who also runs a great blog on statistics and Big Data called [Numbers Rule Your World](http://junkcharts.typepad.com/numbersruleyourworld/).
 I recommend them both.

 ## Announcements at the start of class